|

 Sessions: 2

-Maximum Enrollment: 19
+Maximum Enrollment: 36

 Building: Campbell Center

-Room: Room B
+Room: Room D

 Instructor: William Southworth

+This course is full.
+Please click the "Add to Waitlist" button.
+Please note: You must be signed in and be a current member (or have a membership in your cart) to access the "Add to Waitlist" button.
 This course will examine Oregon’s legal options for a humane and dignified death at life’s end.
 The instructor is a physician and a MAID provider and consultant.
 Viewpoints of students who have moral reservations about MAID will be considered.
 In two 90-minute classroom sessions, lecture time will be minimized.
 Active student participation and questions will be encouraged.
-Vignettes of actual patients (anonymous) and death situations will be presented.
-Student reactions will be invited.
+Vignettes of actual anonymous patients and death situations will be presented.
 Situations in which requests for MAID were unsuccessful will be mentioned, along with changes to the Oregon Death With Dignity Act to be proposed to the 2025 Legislature.
-Related topics will include elder suicide, why MAID is not legally a suicide, overlap with hospice care, and the right to refuse unwanted treatments.
-Voluntary stopping eating and drinking (VSED) may be discussed.
-Suggestions on how to find out if your doctor, clinic, or health care facility will support your request for MAID will be offered.
+Related topics will include elder suicide, why MAID is not legally a suicide, overlap with hospice care and the right to refuse unwanted treatments.
+The voluntary stopping of eating and drinking (VSED) may be discussed.
+Suggestions on how to find out if your doctor, clinic or health-care facility will support your request for MAID will be offered.

-• Item Number: W25LIFE142
+Item Number: S25LIFE141

-Dates: 1/10/2025 - 2/28/2025
+Dates: 4/4/2025 - 5/23/2025

 Times: 9:00 AM - 10:30 AM